etjump/documentation/docs/client/client_cvars.md

 # List of ETJump client cvars
-Below is a list of all ETJump related cvars (console variables) for players.
+Below is a list of all ETJump related cvars (console variables) available for players.

 ---